vala-lang/vala-docs/source/developer-guides/bindings/writing-a-vapi-manually/04-00-recognizing-vala-semantics-in-c-code/04-02-enums-and-flags.rst

    /* takes any FOO_ value */
    void do_something_else(int);

+Can become this:

 .. code-block:: vala

    [CCode (cname = "int", cprefix = "FOO_", has_type_id = false)]
    public enum Foo { A, B }
    [CCode (cname = "int", cprefix = "FOO_", has_type_id = false)]
-   public enum FooExtended : Foo { C, D }
+   public enum FooExtended { C, D }

+You can then cast one enum to another:

+.. code.block:: vala

+var foo_enum = (Foo) FooExtended.C;